TommasoBelluzzo/HistoricalVolatility/README.md

 ## Dataset

-The script fetches historical time series from `Yahoo!
-Finance`; it shound't be too difficult to replace it with an alternative data source.
-The example is based on the returns of `J.P.
+The example script fetches historical time series for `J.P.
 Morgan Chase & Co.
-(JPM)` between January 2010 and December 2017.
+(JPM)` using `Yahoo!
+Finance`.
+Every dataset passed as input argument to `analyze_volatility`, `compare_estimators` and `estimate_volatility` functions should replicate the structure observed in the example script.

 ## Screenshots